Getting Started with Tracy

 corresponding line.
 Files can also be created (action create file

-) or bug fixed in them (action fix it
+) or bugs fixed in them (action

 Supported PHP Versions

-Tracy | compatible with PHP |
+Tracy | Compatible with PHP |

 ---|---|